Startups made easy. Sorted.

 The Data Protection Act 2018 that’s in force at the moment is the UK’s implementation of the General Data Protection Regulation (GDPR) which applies in the European Union.

 Now, post-Brexit, the UK can amend data protection laws – the proposed changes are set out in the Data Protection and Digital Information Bill which was presented in Parliament in July 2022.
-The Bill was paused in autumn last year to allow for the changes in the government leadership but the parliamentary process is expected to continue soon in 2023.
+The Bill was paused in autumn last year to allow for the changes in the government leadership but the parliamentary process continued in late 2023 and the Bill is currently progressing through the House of Lords.

 The proposed changes set out in this Bill are designed to clarify the existing laws, make it easier to process data and comply with obligations, and to add new provisions about digital verification and access to data.